Leigh-on-Sea railway station: Goods

 When the station was opened two sidings were opened for goods traffic.
 Leigh-on-sea was still a fishing port and Leigh=On-Sea accounted for a significant portion of the 700 tons were moved by rail annually although fish was not a major commodity for the LT&S.

 The 1896 remodelling of the old station saw one of the two sidings removed.

 The limitations of the goods yard were one of the reasons for their replacement by new facilities at the 1934 station.
 Located on the up (sea) side of the station and accessed by an overbridge, the new yard consisted of two long sidings and a long headshunt.

 In the September 1962 timetable the goods yard was served by two up services on a weekday namely the 12.50 a.m.Southend to Ripple Lane and the 9.22 a.m.
 Southend to Ripple Lane.

-The goods yard closed in 4 December 1970.
+The goods yard closed on 4 December 1970.